-There are a lot of gold ETFs.
-We show you the best gold ETFs and show you the 6 important …
+There are a lot of mid-cap value ETFs.
+We show you the best mid-cap value ETF and show you the …

 There are a lot of commodity ETFs.
 We show you the best commodity ETFs and show you the 6 important requirements for picking a good commodity ETF.

 We have thoroughly researched 24 commodity ETFs and found what we consider the best one suited for most people.